MercedesDF/MercedesDF/README.md

 # *Mercedes Domínguez*
-# Hello, I present the ART THE CÔTÉ
+# Hello, I present to you the ART THE CÔTÉ
 ### Studying Full-Stack Developer.